-Loreto will host her seventh next painting holiday in the sunny South of France in 2014.
-The art classes will be based in her unique 17th-century home located in the historic village of Quarante with its beautiful abbey, dating from the year 1000.
+Loreto will host her next painting holiday in the sunny South of France in June 2014.
+The course will be based in her unique 17th-century home located in the historic village of Quarante with its beautiful abbey, dating from the year 1000.
 Here you will be in the heart of the vineyards of the Languedoc-Roussilon region, known the world over for its delicious wine.
 This is an ideal opportunity to experience life in a charming French village.
 Next to our house is the locally renowned boulangerie, and each morning the wafting aromas of freshly baking breads and croissants are part of the waking experience.

 At lunchtime we join the locals for ‘menu du jour‘ in the nearby bar restaurant or for the ‘menu du marche‘ in Capestang on the Canal du Midi.
 In the evenings we meet for an aperatif in the courtyard, and share dinner together.
 This is a lovely time and place to relax after a productive day and chat over a glass of delightful local wine.

 Nature gives us an abundance of colours, shapes and textures.
 Nowhere is this more evident than in sunshine of the South of France.
 Fields of sunflowers, rows of lavender, groves of figs, peaches and pomegranate fill the region with their aromas and colour.

 In this course, Loreto will demonstrate how to draw the vibrant colours and varied shapes of a variety of these natural forms, whether in their entirety or a selected detail which is particularly rich in design.

 Thrilled to have another opportunity to paint in south of France!
 I’ve thoroughly enjoyed the previous painting holidays in Italy and last year in France and am delighted with and proud of the work I took home!
 Can you book me in on Course 3 please.
 I am looking forward to it already!
 Katherine Kennedy, Longford